Worship and Service

 Proskyneo Toward the Messiah — Honor Through Yahuah’s Authority

 Every instance of people bowing to Yahushua in the Gospels uses proskyneo.
 The wise men gave proskyneo (Matthew 2:11).
 The leper gave proskyneo (Matthew 8:2).
 The disciples in the boat gave proskyneo (Matthew 14:33).
 The Canaanite woman gave proskyneo (Matthew 15:25).
-In every case, this is the word for bowing down to an authority — the exact word used when Israel bowed to David.
+In every case, this is the word for bowing down to an authority — the exact word used when Israel bowed to David, when Abraham bowed to the Hittites, when Ruth bowed to Boaz.

 Latreuo — Always and Only to the Father

-Paul uses latreuo — life-of-service worship — toward Yahuah.
+Read the structure of this verse carefully.
+Paul uses latreuo — life-of-service worship — toward Yahuah (God).
 And then, separately, he says we rejoice in Messiah Yahushua.
+The two are deliberately distinct.
 Paul does not say we latreuo Yahushua.
 He does not say we give our life-service to the Messiah.
-He says we give latreuo to Yahuah and find our joy in what the Messiah accomplished.
+He says we give latreuo to Yahuah and find our joy, our confidence, our hope in what the Messiah accomplished.
 That is not the same thing.

 All 21 Verses Tell the Same Story